Six Steps of Curriculum Design

 Step 1: Principles and purpose

-‘We believe in a broad and balanced curriculum where all subjects are valued.
+- Schools should begin the design process by establishing their curriculum principles.
+The curriculum principles should reflect the school’s values, context, pedagogy and needs.
+Schools should be able to articulate the purpose or intent of their curriculum principles.
+For example ‘We believe in a broad and balanced curriculum where all subjects are valued.
 A broad and balanced curriculum will equip our children with a breadth of knowledge and skills in all areas of the curriculum.’

 Step 2: Entitlement and enrichment

 - After clarifying its principles and purpose, a school should set out its pupil entitlement.
 Your pupil entitlement should set out how the school intends to enrich its curriculum with educational visits, extra-curricular activities and specific entitlements.
 For example ‘All children in our school are entitled to two educational visits a year.’

 Developing the content of your curriculum.

 - Schools will need to arrange their curriculum content into a range of exciting themes and projects.
 These should enable the school to deliver on its curriculum principles and entitlement while ensuring coverage of the statutory requirements of the national curriculum.
 A school will need to make strategic decisions about what it covers, how it covers it and in how much depth to achieve both breadth and balance.
 These choices and decisions create a school’s curriculum structure or long-term plan.